Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

 Some of the $Z$ stabilizers we have counted so far are not independent.
 Consider a complete octahedron.
 Half of its faces are $rg$-faces and half are $bg$-faces.
 The product of the $Z$ stabilizers associated with the $rg$-faces is the identity, as each vertex is part of exactly two $rg$-faces.
 The product of all the $Z$ stabilizers associated with the $rg$-faces of each complete $r$-cuboctahedron is also the identity for the same reason.
-Therefore we must lose a single $Z$ stabilizer for each complete octahedron and $r$-cuboctahedron.
+Therefore we must lose a single $Z$ stabilizer from the list of stabilizer generators for each complete octahedron and $r$-cuboctahedron.
 Every chequerboard layer parallel to the $g$-boundaries (except the bottom $g$-boundary) has a complete octahedron below all the vertices in the bulk of the layer.
 There are therefore $(d-1)(d-2)^{2}$ complete octahedra in a distance $d$ lattice.
 We have already counted the $(d-1)^{2}(d-2)/2$ complete $r$-cuboctahedra.
 There is also one other redundancy we have not taken into account.
 We can construct the identity by multiplying the $Z$ stabilizers associated with the $rg$-faces and edges of the half octahedra on the $b$-boundaries, as illustrated in Figure~\ref{fig:halfoct redund}.
 There are $2(d-1)(d-2)$ of these half octahedra.
-Therefore, in total we must remove $(d-1)(3d^{2}-7d+2)/2$ redundant $Z$ stabilizers from the $\mathcal{SC}_{b}$ stabilizer group.
-The total number of $Z$ stabilizer generators is therefore:
+In total we need to remove $(d-1)(3d^{2}-7d+2)/2$ redundant $Z$ stabilizers from the list of stabilizer generators.
+The total number of $Z$ stabilizer generators in $\mathcal{SC}_{b}$ is therefore:

 The total number of stabilizer generators in $\mathcal{SC}_{b}$ is: